 The brewing of Oolong tea can vary.
 Most should be brewed in water at a maximum of 90°C but others can be brewed at 75°C. You’ll see our recommended brewing instructions on our packaging.

 In general, oolong can be steeped several times from the same leaves and often improves with rebrewing.
 Part of the joy in drinking oolong is the variety of subtle tones that comes with each rebrewing.
 It is quite normal to steep the same leaves three to five times, sometimes more!

-This oolong is processed mostly by hand in Fujian province.
-Directly after withering the still moist leaves are milk water steamed for a short period.
+This oolong is processed mostly by hand in the Fujian province.
+Directly after withering, the still moist leaves are milk water steamed for a short period.
 This preserves the attractive light olive-green leaf and gives rise to the distinctive creamy scent and taste.
 The leaves are then rolled and dried.
 An extremely mellow tea, which quickly wins fans of those who try it.